 Alternatively, if you don't want to use wallpaper for an accent wall, there are other ways to achieve this look.
 All you need for this DIY is a sharpie paint pen and a glass bowl.

-14. Build Simple Floating Shelves
+13. Hang Simple Floating Shelves

 Floating shelves are a wonderful way to add storage to a room without taking up valuable floor space.
 Use your new storage space to display books, framed photos or even plants and memorabilia.

-15. Convert a Dresser to a Bath Vanity
+14. Flip a Dresser Into Bath Vanity

 Counter space is often precious in bathrooms.
 Turn your pedestal sink into a bath vanity by altering an old dresser in just a few simple steps.